-The Council's adopted Urban and Fringe Housing Strategy identifies several hundred hectares of rural land on the peripheries of the Goulburn and Marulan urban areas for future residential development.
-The land is subject to a rezoning process through planning proposals which must be accompanied by Aboriginal Cultural Heritage Assessments.
-These Assessments must include as a minimum evidence of a site inspection accompanied by a member of the local Aboriginal community, consultation with the Local Aboriginal Land Council and assessment of the Potential Archeological Deposit sites.
+The Council's Urban and Fringe Housing Strategy identifies several hundred hectares of rural land on the peripheries of the Goulburn and Marulan urban areas for future residential development.
+The land is subject to a rezoning process through planning proposals that must be accompanied by Aboriginal Cultural Heritage Assessments.

+Council requires that these Assessment include consultation with The Aboriginal community in accordance with the Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010 (OEH).
 The findings from these Aboriginal Cultural Heritage Assessments will directly inform our understanding of Aboriginal occupation and activity in the area and, as required, inform updates and amendments to the Local Environmental Plan.

-Council consults with the Pejar Local Aboriginal Land Council and Mulwaree Aboriginal Community Inc. for their comment on relevant development matters and other issues as needed.
+Council consults with and seeks comment from Pejar Local Aboriginal Land Council and Mulwaree Aboriginal Community Inc. on relevant development matters and other issues as needed.
 Council utilises the Aboriginal Due Diligence process, as required, in its Development Application Assessment.

-Statements of Heritage Significance and heritage data for items currently listed on the Goulburn Mulwaree Local Environmental Plan 2009 will continue to be revised on Council's State Heritage Inventory (SHI) database.
+Statements of Heritage Significance and heritage data for items currently listed on the Goulburn Mulwaree Local Environmental Plan 2009 will continue to be revised on Council's records and the State Heritage Inventory (SHI) database.
 In an endeavour to increase knowledge and proactive heritage management, liaison between Council's Heritage Advisor and History Goulburn, Marulan Historical Society, Goulburn Heritage Group and Bungonia and District Historical Society is encouraged.

-The Goulburn Mulwaree Archaeological Management Plan (AMP) adopted by Council on 15 December 2009 identified an additional 16 Archaeological Heritage Items.
-These are being considered by Council for listing on the LEP.
+The Goulburn Mulwaree Archaeological Management Plan (AMP) adopted by Council on in 2009 identified an additional 16 Archaeological Heritage Items for potential listing on the Local Environmental Plan.
 Further consideration will also be given to the listing of identifiable heritage precincts.